NativeScript/NativeScript/CONTRIBUTING.md

 # Contributing to NativeScript

-:+1: First of all, thank you for taking the time to contribute! :+1:
+:+1: First of all, thank you for taking out the time to contribute! :+1:

 Here are some guides on how to do that:
  - [Code of Conduct](#coc)